Fareed Zakaria: Personal life

-Zakaria is a naturalized American citizen.
+Zakaria is a naturalized citizen of the United States.
 In 1997, Zakaria married Paula Throckmorton, a jewelry designer.
 The couple have three children.
 In July 2018, his wife filed for divorce.

-He currently resides in the Upper West Side in New York City.
-As a graduate student, Zakaria fostered a love for cooking and credits chefs Jacques Pépin and Julia Child with his greater interest in food.
-Zakaria is a self-described secular and nonpracticing Muslim.
+He lives on the Upper West Side in New York City.
+While a graduate student, Zakaria pursued his love of cooking, a passion deepened by his interest in chefs like Jacques Pépin and Julia Child.
+Zakaria is a self-described nonpracticing Muslim.
 He added: "My views on faith are complicated—somewhere between deism and agnosticism.
 I am completely secular in my outlook."
 His ex-wife is a Christian and his three children have not been raised as Muslims.